Proposing your own Promo ideas

 The Promo group has accomplished a great deal since it was formed, but there will always be new and creative ideas we have not yet thought of yet.
 If you have an idea that you'd like us to consider please don't hesitate to let us know!

 The best way to reach the group is by joining our mailing list and/or emailing us at email@example.com.

-Tips on proposing new ideas
+Tips for proposing new ideas

 That said, it is worth explaining how the team works a bit in order to help you successfully pitch your idea or to get meaningful feedback.

 - Try to set concrete, achievable goals with your ideas.
-If your idea is too vague or seems impossible to do it is much harder to convince others to help you out.
+If your idea is too vague or seems impossible to do, it is much harder to convince others to help you out.

 Hopefully these points will help newcomers understand how best to achieve their goals for promoting KDE.
 We look forward to hearing from you soon!